toburger/tic-tac-toe--fable/README.md

 ## Build and running the app

-1. Install npm dependencies: `yarn`
+1. Install npm dependencies: `npm install`
-4. Start webpack dev server: `yarn start`
+4. Start webpack dev server: `npm start`
-5. In your browser, open: http://localhost:8080/
+5. In your browser, open: http://localhost:1234/

 Any modification you do to the F# code will be reflected in the web page after saving.